farhadm1990/16S-rRNA-amplicon/README.md

-# Microbiome_Analysis
+# Microbiome Analysis

 ## Analysis of (gut) microbiome in Qiime2 and R.

-In this module, I will walk you through the necessary steps involved in analysis of microbiome sequence data from raw sequences to publication quality graphs and visualizations.
+In this module, I will walk you through the necessary steps involved in the analysis of 16S rRNA microbiome amplicone data from raw sequences to publication quality graphs and visualizations.
-Note: all this workflow has been done on jupyter notebook on a cluster node with 120 GB processer from Aarhus University, Denmark.
-In order to multitask in different nodes, different tasks have been submited to the cluster by a bash script.
+Note: all this workflow has been done on Jupyter notebook on a cluster node with 120 GB processer from Aarhus University, Denmark.
+In order to multitask in different nodes, tasks on Qiime2 have been submited to the cluster by seperate bash scripts.

-The module includes the following steps:
+This module includes the following steps:

-## 1. Importing the data into Qiime2
+## 1. Importing raw data into Qiime2
 Here we import the raw sequences into a qiime artifact.
-Sequence data are paired end in the format of FASTA with quality score (Fastaq); therefore, in qiime2 ther type will be "SampleData[PairedEndSequencesWithQuality]" and their imput format asigned as PairedEndFastqManifestPhred33V2.
+Sequence data are paired end in the format of FASTA with quality score (Fastaq); therefore, in qiime2 the type will be "SampleData[PairedEndSequencesWithQuality]" and their imput format asigned as PairedEndFastqManifestPhred33V2.
 The input path must be defined by a manifest file which includes the name of the sample and a path to each sample sequence.

 ## 2. Quality control and merging paired-end sequences (in Qiime2)
 In this step we use DADA2 package to create the ASV tables and representative sequences (repseqs).